The living environment

 The cell is a desert within the desert.
 It is the personal sanctuary where the monk lives his relationship with the Lord in a special way.
 Every cloister monk spends most of his life in a ‘cell’.
 But this word should not be misleading: the cell is actually a small hermitage or cottage, with a room, a workshop and a garden.
 In this hermitage, the absence of worldly noise invites to interiority and solitude, to listening to the Word of God.
 It is the usual setting for his daily activities: there he prays, works, eats and sleeps.
 He only leaves it for the common activities provided for by the rule: liturgical prayer in church, recreation and the weekly walk.

 In his cell, the monk also finds his equilibrium thanks to the possibility of doing various manual works according to his abilities and interests.
-He can learn bookbinding, icon painting, elementary carpentry, etc. He must remain available for work useful to the common good that the superior may entrust to him.
+He can learn bookbinding, woodturning, elementary carpentry, etc. He must remain available for work useful to the common good that the superior may entrust to him.

 The converse brothers also have a cell.
 It is often smaller and without garden and workshop as the brothers work outside their cell, in the whole monastery.